saidvandeklundert/LearningRust/readme.md

 A smart pointer is just a wrapper around a raw pointer adding additional capabilities to it.
 There are different types of smart pointers.
 The most common one will make sure to free the memory it points to when the pointer goes out of scope.

+### Borrowing and moving

+When variables are re-assigned, it matters whether or not the value that the variable points to is created on the heap or on the stack.

+Borrowing: passing references as parameters.

+At any given time inside a scope, we can have :
+- one mutable borrow, OR
+- many immutable borrows

+This restrictions imposed by the borrow checker prevents data races at compile time.